Sanjana-246/BMI-calculator-/README.md

 Project Description:
 Create a command-line BMI calculator in Python.
-Prompt users for their weight (in kilograms) and height (in meters). alculate the BMI and classify it into categories (e.g., underweight, normal, overweight) based on predefined ranges Display the BMI result and category to the user.
+Prompt users for their weight (in kilograms) and height (in meters). calculate the BMI and classify it into categories (e.g., underweight, normal, overweight) based on predefined ranges Display the BMI result and category to the user.
 Key Concepts and challenges:
 User Input Validation: Ensure valid user inputs within reasonable ranges and handle errors gracefully.